top of page

 • long sleeved and short sleeved shirts

-• lightweight, waterproof jacket (for early morning game drives & hot air balloon ride)
+• lightweight waterproof jacket (for early morning game drives & hot air balloon flight)

 • slip-on shoes